 Postdoctoral, graduate, and undergraduate training opportunities

-I enjoy mentoring students and fellows in scientific research and career development, and have directed significant research projects of over 70 trainees.
-I have supervised the dissertation projects of 9 Ph.D. students, 6 of whom have completed their training, and 3 of whom competed successfully for NIH F31 NRSAs (B. Solway, G. Corder, and R. Griggs).
-Notable is Greg Corder, the lead author who collected about ¾ of the data described in our Science paper, who completed a postdoctoral fellow with Dr. G. Scherrer at Stanford University, received an NIH K99/R00 career award and now has a tenure-track faculty position at University of Pennsylvania.
+Dr. Taylor has supervised the dissertation projects of 9 Ph.D. students, 6 of whom have completed their training, and 4 of whom competed successfully for NIH F31 NRSAs (B. Solway, G. Corder, R. Griggs, and T. Nelson).
+PhD students typically publish 3-5 first author manuscripts in strong journals as a result of their work in the Taylor laboratory.
+Notable lab alumni include Dr. Greg Corder, the lead author who collected about ¾ of the data described in our Science paper, completed a postdoctoral fellowship with Dr. G. Scherrer at Stanford University, received an NIH K99/R00 career award, and now has a tenure-track faculty position at the University of Pennsylvania.

-Scientific Environment and facilities and faculty within the Pittsburgh Center for Pain Research (PCPR).
+In addition to the scientific resources available in the Taylor Lab, trainees will perform their research activities within the rich scientific environment of the Pittsburgh Center for Pain Research (PCPR).
 The PCPR is one of the strongest centers in the world for pre- and post-graduate training in pain research, as illustrated by links to the many courses, seminars, workshops, research presentations, and clinical shadowing opportunities as listed on its website (https://pcpr.pitt.edu/).
-The 14th floor Taylor laboratory is in space that is contiguous to that of six of the seven other core faculty members who make up the PCPR (https://pcpr.pitt.edu/).
-The PCPR T32 which was just renewed for another 5 years by NIH (2018-2023) and supports two predoctoral and two postdoctoral trainees.
-The faculty has extensive experience in neurophysiology and optogenetic activation, in vivo imaging and mouse genetics, molecular and biochemical approaches, and mouse genetics, spinal cord anatomy and physiology and a growing list of behavioral assays.
+The 14th floor Taylor laboratory is in space that is contiguous to that of six of the seven other core faculty members who make up the PCPR, promoting a collegial atmosphere in which researchers willingly share their expertise with others.
+The PCPR T32 training grant is currently funded by the NIH through 2023 and supports two predoctoral and two postdoctoral trainees per year.
+PCPR faculty have extensive experience in neurophysiology and optogenetic activation, in vivo imaging, mouse genetics, molecular and biochemical approaches, spinal cord anatomy and physiology, and a growing list of behavioral assays.